Skip to Main Content

 To support your arguments with other sources.
 This makes your work more credible and scientific.

-For the sake of integrity and intellectual honesty by not plagiarizing and stealing someone's ideas/work.
+For the sake of integrity and intellectual honesty do not plagiarize or steal someone's ideas/work.
 Plagiarism is a serious offense and students found plagiarizing will face disciplinary sanctions.
+For more information see: Bishop's University's regulations on academic integrity.

 To develop good work practices that will be useful for you in the near future.